 One of Europe’s smallest countries, Slovenia is distinguished by vivid and varied landscapes and its intelligent, bookish locals, who have a clear respect and love for their inheritance which is reflected in every aspect of life from recycling and housing to literature and the arts.
-According to seventeenth century writer Baron Valvasor, the Slovenes already were skiing on the Bloška planota to get around in winter, while saving the copious shellfish in their lakes to take to the towns.
+According to seventeenth-century writer Baron Valvasor, the Slovenes already were skiing on the Bloška planota to get around in winter, while saving the copious shellfish in their lakes to take to the towns.
 The stunning Adriatic white buildings on the coastline betray a Venetian past, best seen on the quayside in Piran.
 On the other side of the country in Ptuj, a town dominated by its twelfth-century castle, there is a clear Austrian legacy.
 Simon Clements, an English wine merchant who travelled here in 1715, described the country as ‘wonderfully cultivated’ with ‘vineyards and little churches’ and ‘pretty fair buildings on the tops and sides of the hills’.
 A visit to the tranquil Lake Bled, one of the loveliest spots in Europe, will confirm his opinions.

 Slovenia’s proximity to Austria, Hungary, Croatia and Italy give it a complex history of different cultures interacting during times of harmony and conflict.
 The unique Slavonic Slovene language has some archaic characteristics and is spoken by just over two million people, almost all of whom are bi- or tri-lingual in other languages.
 In 1991 the Slovenes left their Yugoslav past under Marshall Tito and his successors behind them, but reminders from that era can be seen in bakeries, coffee shops and Balkan grilled meats.
 It is home to some surprising historic gems including the First World War site of memory at Kobarid, elegant onion-domed Catholic churches and the quirky modernist architecture of Jože Plečnik in the capital, Ljubljana.
-Slovenia is an ideal place to appreciate on foot before tasting the local grape varieties cultivated since mediaeval times and sampling cuisine that takes its notes from the best of Central Europe.
+Slovenia is an ideal place to appreciate on foot before tasting the local grape varieties cultivated since medieval times and sampling cuisine that takes its notes from the best of Central Europe.

 Vintgar Gorge, Lake Bled.
 Drive north for a walk in the Vintgar Gorge: 6 km, c.
 2 hours 30 minutes.
-Ascent: 451m, descent: 447m.
 The walk begins by passing through small villages and countryside, with views of Bled, Triglav (Slovenia’s highest peak), and across the Alps to Austria.
 The narrow wooden walkway through the gorge itself makes for a stunning finish.
 In the afternoon admire Slovenia’s jewel, Lake Bled, from above at the 17th-century castle and travel by gondola to its picturesque island with a tiny church containing Gothic frescoes.

 Kobarid.
 Travelling north-west to the Italian border, visit the town of Kobarid, home of an excellent museum examining the WW1 Battle of Caporetto in 1917.
 A lovely walk by the turquoise waters of the Soča river follows the Italian line of defence, and takes in the Italian cemetery commissioned by Mussolini in 1938, army trenches and a waterfall: 5 km, c.
 3 hours.
-Ascent: 352m, descent: 360m.